 Learning is good for brain health, and it can also boost feelings of well-being and self-esteem.
 There are many ways to learn new things from the comfort of your home.
 Websites like Coursera and Open Culture offer free online courses ranging from art, archaeology, math to music, and there are thousands of options to explore.

 I recently discovered the world of podcasts, which has quickly become a staple activity that I turn to on high-pain days.
 The great part about audio is that you can lie down and rest in the most comfortable position while you learn.

-The variety of podcasts out there is almost overwhelming, and there is something for everyone, whether you are into the news, a sports fanatic, gossip addict, policy wonk or anything else!
+The variety of podcasts out there is almost overwhelming, and there is something for everyone, whether you are into the news, a sports fanatic, gossip addict, policy fanatic or anything else!

 Reading a book may be a challenge, depending on your chronic pain condition.
 Whether physically holding the book is painful, or reading the words on the page causes fatigue or a headache, a paperback may not always be practical.

-LibriVox is a free, legal, online audiobook streaming service with hundreds of classic books, which are all read by volunteers.
+LibriVox is a free, legal, online audiobook streaming service with hundreds of classic books that are all read by volunteers.
 Audible and similar companies sell audiobooks from their vast online libraries, which you can download or play using their app.

 Binge-watching is a tried-and-true method for getting through a bad pain episode.
-Many people with chronic pain really Netflix and chill.
-Unless you’ve been living under a rock, you probably already know about Netflix and all the other streaming services out there.
+Many people with chronic pain really want Netflix and chill.
+Unless you have been living under a rock, you probably already know about Netflix and all the other streaming services out there.

 Music is a powerful tool for managing chronic pain and depression.

-A study reported in Science Daily recently found that listening to music for an hour a day reduced chronic pain by up to 21 percent and depression by 25 percent.
+A study reported in Science Daily recently found that listening to music for an hour a day reduced chronic pain by up to 21% and depression by 25%.
 Importantly, participants in the study described feeling more in control of their condition and less disabled by it.